Entitlements during Statutory Maternity Leave

 Keeping in touch

-Your employer is entitled to make reasonable contact with you during Statutory Maternity Leave.
-This might be to update you on any significant changes in the workplace, including any opportunities for promotion or job vacancies.
+Your employer is entitled to contact you occasionally during Statutory Maternity Leave.
+This might be to tell you about changes in the workplace, including any opportunities for promotion or job vacancies.

-If you become pregnant again during Statutory Maternity Leave, you have the right to take further Statutory Maternity Leave for your next child.
+If you become pregnant during Statutory Maternity Leave, you have the right to take Statutory Maternity Leave for your next child.